Quito & Galapagos Islands Trip Details

 Travel connects us.
 Community keeps us connected.

-Before your trip you'll have the opportunity to join a custom WhatsApp Group and connect with others members of your group.
-Many travelers meet in the airport, or for pre-trip drinks if they are from the same city.
-Others coordinate plans to stay in a location after their trip.
+Before your trip, you'll have the opportunity to join a custom WhatsApp Group and connect with other group members.
+Many travelers meet at the airport or for pre-trip drinks if they are from the same city.
+Some even make plans to stay together in a location after their trip.

-During your adventure, our Trip Leaders do their best to foster an open, supportive environment, where people feel safe to truly be themselves.
+During your adventure, our Trip Leaders do their best to create an open, supportive environment where people feel safe to truly be themselves.

-After your trip, you'll be an official U30X Alumni, and part of our large online Travel Community where you'll have access to our network of thousands of past travelers.
-We are constantly hosting meetups that range from simple happy hours to hikes, to outdoor movie nights.
+After your trip, you'll become an official U30X Alumni and part of our large online Travel Community, where you'll have access to our network of thousands of past travelers.
+We regularly host meetups that range from simple happy hours to hikes to outdoor movie nights.

 More than 70% of our travelers come solo, but they all leave with friends.